-However, in some cases it may be that some form of spatial extrapolation for Chart Datum was used at the time of depth reduction.
+However, in some cases it may be that some form of spatial extrapolation for Chart Datum (e.g. a linear river slope, or a co-tidal model for Chart Datum)was used at the time of depth reduction.
 In such cases, the method and values used for extrapolating Chart Datum away from the water level sensor must be recovered, in order to incorporate them into the transformation function used to convert from Chart Datum to a seamless vertical-reference surface.
 This recovery may or may not be a difficult task.

-Recommendation ??: The CHS should devote the resources needed to determine, for each Chart Datum, whether spatial extrapolation (other than horizontal plane) was used, and if so, to recover the extrapolation method and values used in applying data from water level sensors to reduce historical depth soundings.
+Recommendation 23: The CHS should devote the resources needed to determine, for each Chart Datum, whether spatial extrapolation (other than horizontal plane) was used, and if so, to recover the extrapolation method and values used in applying data from water level sensors to reduce historical depth soundings.